kcofoni/jeedom-netroarrosage/docs/en_US/beta/index.md

 It is likely that you decide not to water at certain period of time during the night, in this case we can slow down the refresh rate by defining a *slowdown factor* over the period concerned.
 The formalism is mentioned a little further down in the **advanced functions** section.
 This parameter is optional.

+The plugin allows, through its commands, to consult the history and the watering forecasts over a period of time which is defined by *the number of months before and after* the current date.
+Netro offers a default window of one *month before* and one *month after*.
+The configuration screen allows this period to be extended if necessary.

 The *default parent object* designates the object to which you attach your Jeedom *Netro* equipment (here *Jardin*).

 ## Creation of equipment